learn-co-curriculum/react-props-movie-lab/README.md

 ## Introduction

 This is a bare-bones React application used to showcase the nine greatest movies of all time.
-Your job is to update it so that it passes props from parent to children components correctly.
-In addition, you will implement default props so that 'bad/missing data' is properly handled - preventing our user interface from blowing up our visitors' computers
+Our job is to update it so that it passes props from the parent to children components correctly.
+In addition, we will implement default props so that 'bad/missing data' is properly handled - preventing our user interface from blowing up our visitors' computers